-2010 National Seasonal Assessment Workshop for the Eastern, Southern, & Southwest Geographic Areas
+2011 National Seasonal Assessment Workshop for the Eastern, Southern, & Southwest Geographic Areas

-On January 26-28, 2010, wildland fire, weather, and climate specialists convened at the U.S. Fish and Wildlife Service National Conservation Training Center in Shepherdstown, West Virginia for the eighth annual National Seasonal Assessment Workshop for the eastern and southern United States.
+On January 11-13, 2011, wildland fire, weather, and climate met virtually for the ninth annual National Seasonal Assessment Workshop for the eastern and southern United States.
 Two fire potential forecasts for the Eastern, Southern and Southwest Geographic Areas were produced; one for February-March and another for April-June.
 This briefing document includes a description of existing climate forecasts, fuels conditions, and potential resource impacts.

-Significant Fire Potential Forecasts (February-March and April-June, 2010)
+Significant Fire Potential Forecasts

+(February-March and April-June, 2011)